-30. Can an applicant make revisions or provide supplementary information to its/his submitted paper application?
+33. Can an applicant make revisions or provide supplementary information to its submitted application?

-Before 6 pm on the Closing Date for application, an applicant can provide a complete replacement application in paper form to supersede the previous one.
+Before 6 pm on the Closing Date for application, an applicant can provide a complete replacement application in form to supersede the previous one.
 To ensure fairness in assessment, no revisions or supplementary information will be accepted after application is closed unless otherwise requested by the Government.

-31. When will the application result be announced?
+34. When will the application result be announced?
 Can a project start before the announcement date?

-Applicants will generally be notified of the result of application in writing within 5 months of the date when the application is closed.
-Successful applicants should start their projects within September to December of the same year when the result is announced.
+Applicants will generally be notified of the results of application in writing within six months of the date when the application is closed.
+The successful applicant should start their projects within September to December of the same year when the result is announced.

-32. Is there a review mechanism under the ACDFS?
+35. Is there a review mechanism under the ACDFS?

 There is no review mechanism.
-After considering the recommendations of the Advisory Committee on Arts Development in respect of the assessment results, the Government may either approve or reject the application.
+After considering the recommendations of the ACAD in respect of the assessment results, the Government may either approve or reject the application.
 The Government's decision shall be final.
 The Secretariat of the ACDFS is responsible for the administrative work of the ACDFS.
 If applicants have any enquiries or feedback, please contact the Secretariat.